loonaire/Image_Barcode/README.md

 You can use github issues: https://github.com/loonaire/Image_Barcode/issues

+## Things to do:

+- Remove package.xml
+- Move examples from docs to root and delete Readme.txt and docs directory

 ## Thanks to

 - A begin of update for php 5.0+ by wernerwa on: https://github.com/wernerwa/Image_Barcode